mavost/docuserver/aws.md

 #### DB Failover

 Failover is automatically handled by Amazon RDS so that you can resume database operations as quickly as possible without administrative intervention.
 When failing over, Amazon RDS simply flips the canonical name record (CNAME) for your DB instance to point at the standby, which is in turn promoted to become the new primary.
 We encourage you to follow best practices and implement database connection retry at the application layer.
-Failovers, as defined by the interval between the detection of the failure on the primary and the resumption of transactions on the standby, typically complete within one to two minutes.
+Failover recovery, as defined by the interval between the detection of the failure on the primary and the resumption of transactions on the standby, typically completes within one to two minutes.
 Failover time can also be affected by whether large uncommitted transactions must be recovered; the use of adequately large instance types is recommended with Multi-AZ for best results.
 AWS also recommends the use of Provisioned IOPS with Multi-AZ instances for fast, predictable, and consistent throughput performance.
 Reference: [AWS RDS](https://aws.amazon.com/rds/faqs/)

-#### Simple Workflow Queue

-Does not guarantee FIFO and that no messages were lost or processed twice.

-#### Amazon Kinesis Data Stream

-Performant message queue without data loss, duplication, FIFO
+#### Decoupling Architectures

+Key takeaways:

+- Always prefer loosely-coupled architectures over tightly-coupled architectures, i.e., prefer redundancy over reliance on single points of failure.
+- Tools to achieve loose coupling are:
+  - for each layer, put an ELB in charge of presiding over the distribution of traffic - not asynchronously, though.
+  - use SQS being a fully managed message queuing service that enables you to decouple and scale microservices, distributed systems, and serverless applications.
+  - use SNS being a fully managed messaging service for both application-to-application (A2A) and application-to-person (A2P) communication.
+  - use API Gateway being a fully managed service that makes it easy for developers to create, publish, maintain, monitor, and secure APIs at any scale.

 #### Simple Queue Service (SQS)

+Simple Queue Service is a messaging queue that permits asynchronous processing of work, i.e., one resource will send a message to an queue, and then at some convenient time another instance/service can poll that message from the queue for processing.

+Features:

+- Delivery delay can be set to range from 0 to 15 minutes.
+- Message size can go up to 256kB of text in any format.
+- Encryption in transit by default and optionally at rest, too.
+- SQS message retention ranges from 1 minute to 14 days; def. is 4 days.
+- Polling options for long and short polling available; def. is short but should be changed to long (because the former burns money), by adding a connection time window.
+- Queue depth when used as a metric in CloudWatch can tell you that you need more workers in your autoscaling group.
+Set alarms accordingly.
+- Visibility timeout: is a lock that is placed on a message in the queue after being picked up by a worker.
+If the worker fails to clear the lock and message after 30 seconds default the message reappears in the queue.
+Potentially leads to duplication if process time is long and needs tuning.
+- Can be coupled with SNS for storing undelivered notifications.

-Standard: Does not guarantee FIFO and that no messages were lost or processed twice.
+Standard: Does not guarantee FIFO order and message duplication.
+Nearly unlimited transactions per second
 SQS-FIFO: FIFO (First-In-First-Out) queues are designed to enhance messaging between applications when the order of operations and events is critical or where duplicates can't be tolerated.
-SQS LIFO queue:
+300 messages per second at extra cost.
-SQS dead-letter queue: An SQS dead-letter queue is where other SQS queues (source queues) can send messages that can't be processed (consumed) successfully.
+SQS dead-letter queue (DLQ): An SQS dead-letter queue is a standard queue where other SQS queues (source queues) can send messages that can't be processed (consumed) successfully - after a given number of retries.
 It's great for debugging as it allows you to isolate issues so you can debug why their processing doesn't succeed.

+#### Simple Notification Service (SNS)

+Push-based messaging sends messages on specific topics out to a list of subscribers, or fan out to multiple groups of subscribers.

+Possible subscribers:

+- Services: Kinesis Data Firehose, SQS, Lambda, HTTP, Application endpoint
+- Personal: SMS, email

+Features:

+- Analog to SQS it has a 256kB message size limit.
+- Encryption in transit by default and optionally at rest, too.
+- Option to use FIFO notifications with only SQS as subscriber.
+- Option to use SQS DLQ.
+- Resource policies can/must be attached to a topic to allow access to another service.
+- No retries apart from when using HTTP/HTTPS.

+#### API Gateway

+A fully managed service that can be used to create, maintain, monitor, secure and publish an API as the main means of access to your application.

+- Emphasis on security, WAF option
+- Prevent abuse via DDoS
+- Allows versioning of APIs
+- No need to mix credential management with application

+#### AWS Batch

+A service to assist in running batch workloads on EC2 or ECS/Fargate instances much alike to AWS Lambda services.
+Focus for using Batch over Lambda is placed on cases:

+- where optimal selection of compute resources and distribution of workloads is required
+- longer execution times than Lambda's 15 minute time limit is required
+- larger amount of storage space or shared computation is required (EFS)
+- the runtimes (OS) are needed to be customizable, were Lambda has a limited set to use

+Key Components:

+- **Job**: units of work in the shape of shell scripts, executables, container images.
+- **Job Definitions**: defining when and how to run the jobs with which resources.
+- **Jobs Queue**: tracking the progress of a job.
+- **Compute Environment**: as set of resources / workers which can be run either managed or unmanaged

+When choosing whether EC2 vs. Fargate services should pose as the worker, keep in mind:

+- Using Fargate should generally provide the best cost benefit ratio
+- EC2 instances are more appropriate
+  - for jobs running on highly customized AMIs, or using OS configurations (LinuxParameters)
+  - for jobs which need to be run on more than 4 vCPUs or 30 GiB RAM
+  - for GPU-heavy, i.e., ML learning or ARM Graviton tasks
+  - for running a high number of jobs and quick turnaround

+#### Amazon MQ

+Managed service to permit migration of applications using message queue systems to AWS, e.g. running on RabbitMQ or Active MQ engines.

+In contrast, SNS with SQS would be the go-to solution when building things from scratch.

+Amazon MQ requires private networking and has no default AWS integrations.
+It can work with Java JMS and handle protocols like AMQP 0-9-1, AMQP 1.0, MQTT, OpenWire, and STOMP.

+#### Simple Workflow Service (SWF)

+Amazon Simple Workflow Service (SWF) is a workflow management service that helps in building applications that can handle work through distributed components.
+Using SWF, you can define a number of tasks that can be executed in a predefined sequence.

+Use Cases:

+- Customer order processing workflow
+- Business process workflow
+- Analytics pipelines

+It does not guarantee FIFO and that no messages were lost or processed twice.

+#### Amazon Kinesis Data Streams / Firehose

+Performant real time (Data Streams) or near real time (Firehose) message queue without data loss, duplication, FIFO which is more complex to set up compared to SQS.

+#### AWS Step Functions

+It's a serverless orchestration service which cab tie together other AWS services using a graphical console to design and monitor workflows.
+It is perfectly integrated with the AWS service landscape, geared towards serverless architecture.
+All state machines are written in the *Amazon States Language* format.

+Principal components are:

+- **State machines**: a workflow with event-driven steps.
+- **Tasks**: these are specific states which represent a single unit of work and can serve as a step in a workflow.
+- **States** to be used in step function are:
+  - Pass: Passes any input directly to its output — no work done
+  - Task: Single unit of work performed (e.g., Lambda, Batch, and SNS)
+  - Choice: Adds branching logic to state machines
+  - Wait: Creates a specified time delay within the state machine (this is a popular exam topic)
+  - Succeed: Stops executions successfully
+  - Fail: Stops executions and marks them as failures
+  - Parallel: Runs parallel branches of executions within state machines
+  - Map: Runs a set of steps based on elements of an input array

+Workflow can run either in *standard* or *express* mode.

+1. **Standard**: these workflows have exactly-once execution, can run up to one year each, and can run with a rate of up to 2000 executions per second.
+Pricing is based on steps executed.
+2. **Express**: these workflows have an at-least-once execution, can run up to five minutes, and are specialized to run at a high event-rate, e.g., IoT data streaming.
+Pricing is based on execution, duration and memory consumed.

+#### Amazon AppFlow to ingest data from SaaS applications

+Integration service to pull data from third-party applications to AWS, e.g., S3.
+The service can be bi-directional, depending on the use case.

+Other examples:

+- Copy Salesforce contacts to a Amazon Redshift table
+- Ingesting and analyzing Slack conversations in S3
+- Pull support tickets from Zendesk to Snowflake
+- Transfer aggregate data an a schedule to S3 (up to 100GB)

+Principal components are:

+- **Flow**: data transfer between source and destination.
+- **Data Mapping**: describes how source data is placed in the destination.
+- **Filters**: specifies which data qualifies for a transfer.
+- **Trigger**: states how/when a flow is started, i.e., on-demand, on-event, scheduled

 #### AWS Storage Gateway - File Gateway